 Civil Servants for Santa offers chance to serve community

-Chuckawalla Valley and Ironwood state prisons (CVSP and ISP) hosted the annual Civil Servants for Santa in Blythe on Dec.
+As a way to help, Chuckawalla Valley and Ironwood state prisons (CVSP and ISP) staff hosted the annual Civil Servants for Santa in Blythe on Dec.
 5. This long-standing tradition is a way to contribute to the community.

-This year, CVSP employees as well as ISP Medical Staff ensured all adults and children adhered to all COVID-19 precautions, including face masks, temperature checks, and social distancing.
+This year, CVSP staff along with ISP Medical staff ensured all adults and children adhered to all COVID-19 precautions, including face masks, temperature checks, and social distancing.
 Local law enforcement and fire departments also participated, helping ensure children had a special Christmas.

 Kids get to shop with a cop